adlanto/building_corner_localization/README.md

 - VISUALIZE_BUILDING_CORNERS: Output of the result during runtime
 - DEBUG_VISUALIZATION: Show some important interim results
 - VISUALIZE_HARRIS: Show the results of the Harris corner detection (This uses matplotlib, you have to manually jump to the next image)
--VISUALIZE_HARRIS_CLUSTERS: Show the clustering results (This uses matplotlib, you have to manually jump to the next image)
+- VISUALIZE_HARRIS_CLUSTERS: Show the clustering results (This uses matplotlib, you have to manually jump to the next image)
--VISUALIZE_HOUGH: Show the steps of the hough line detection
+- VISUALIZE_HOUGH: Show the steps of the hough line detection

 ## Contributors